defog-ai/ui-components/README.md

 # Defog's UI components

-All actual files live inside `lib/`.
+All component source files live inside `lib/`.

 To "Test" this folder aka actually see your components, the stuff is inside `test/`